yannick-lc/test-servier/README.md

 --features smile
 ```

-More information regarding the accepted input parameters can be obtained with
+More information regarding the accepted input parameters can be obtained with:
 ```bash
 servier --help
 ```